-If the proper steps aren’t taken, then consequences can be disastrous; the mullet, for example, still very much lives and breathes in these parts, as does the army-style crewcut.
-I fell victim to the latter days after my arrival in Spain just over two years ago.
+If the proper steps aren’t taken, then consequences can be disastrous; the mullet, for example, still very much lives and breathes in Spain, as does the army-style crewcut.
+I fell victim to the latter days after my arrival here just over two years ago.
 I had learnt the words for ‘short’ and ‘long’ but foolishly forgotten to write them down, giving rise to inevitable confusion and a sort of Spongebob squarepants look that I’d never sported before.

 This experience left me justifiably wary of Spanish barbers, so for the next year or so I opted to cut my own hair, which, in hindsight, was an even worse decision owing to the frequent hunks of hair visibly missing from the back of my gauchely beshaven bonce.